sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--db="<value>"`: The target `schema` to modify.
 * `--feedback`: provide feedback about this command by opening up a Github discussion
-* `--ignore-single-dirty-log`: Ignore a previously failed attempt if it will be immediately retried by this operation.

 ### sg migration downto